Hub

 The conveyancing process timeline takes, on average, between six to 12 weeks, and conveyancing is usually the lengthiest aspect.
 That’s because there are so many checks that take place, along with plenty of communication between your solicitor and the seller’s solicitor.

+Sometimes patience is required during the conveyancing process: you may have an excellent solicitor, but the seller is taking longer than anticipated to respond to queries.
+Buying a property relies on more than one person.
 Therefore, any completion taking place before the 10 week mark is considered a success.
 And if you buy the place within six weeks, you could say that the conveyancing process was fast-tracked, as most properties don’t complete in such a short space of time.

 Can you do your own conveyancing?